realpaul/acs-node-sdk/README.md

 Legal
 ------
-This code is proprietary and confidential.
+This project is open source and provided under the Apache Public License (version 2).
+Please make sure you see the LICENSE file included in this distribution for more details on the license.
+Also, please take notice of the privacy notice at the end of the file.

-Copyright (c) 2012 by Appcelerator, Inc.
+(C) Copyright 2012-2014, Appcelerator Inc. All Rights Reserved.